27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 7. Earl Scott Pond – Babcock Rd

-The Earl Scott Pond Park is located on the outskirts of San Antonio.
-The Buddy Calk Trailhead is nearby at just a five-minute walking distance.
-The Pond lacks amenities like a washroom or nearby parking lot; travelers can only access it through a hike.
-You can find many Abandoned Places in San Antonio, too.
+Earl Scott Pond Park is located on the outskirts of San Antonio.
+The Buddy Calk Trailhead is nearby, just a five-minute walk.
+The Pond lacks amenities like a washroom or a nearby parking lot; travelers can only access it through a hike.
+You can also find many Abandoned Places in San Antonio.

-The Texas Parks and Wildlife stocks this Pond with fishes like Bass, Trout, Channel Catfish, and Bluegill.
-It’s also a part of the Neighbor Fishin’ program.
+Texas Parks and Wildlife stocks this Pond with Bass, Trout, Channel Catfish, and Bluegill.
+It’s also part of the Neighbor Fishin’ program.

 • Entry fee: Free.